-The standard of materiality would usually be less rigorous than that used for valuation of the insurer's policy liabilities and, if practical, the AA would discuss it with the insurer's management.
-In selecting a materiality standard, the AA would also consider:
+The standard of materiality would usually be less rigorous than that used for valuation of the insurer's policy liabilities and, if practical, the AA would discuss it with the presence of the selecting a materiality standard, the AA would also consider:

 - The size of the insurer. - The financial position of the insurer.
-The standard of materiality would become more rigorous in examining a base scenario where capital adequacy is closer to the target regulatory requirement. - The nature of the regulatory test.
+The standard of materiality would become more rigorous in examining a base scenario where capital dequary is closer to the target regulatory requirement. - The nature of the regulatory test.
 For example, if the test is measuring required capital, the materiality standard might be expressed as a percentage of the required capital.

-For more guidance on materiality, refer to subsection 1240 of the Standards of Practice.
+For more guidance on materiality, refer to subjection 1240 of the Standards of Practice.